nornir/nornir.github.io/_sources/usage/reports.txt

 .. figure:: SerialEM\SerialEMReportExample.png

 The current (2/27/14) report system provides the information overviewed below.
-The reports can be customized with python.
+Reports can be customized with python.

 A full report for a subset of our mouse retinal connectom volume is visibile at `http://connectomes.utah.edu/NornirExample/TEM/ImageReport.html/`_

 **Output image summary**:  The image registered to the volume is to the left.
 The unregistered mosaic built from tiles is to the right.

-**Notes**: If a notes.txt file was saved in the same directory as the .idoc file the raw text is injected into the report and the notes file is accessible via the link.
+**Notes**: If a notes.txt file was saved in the same directory as the .idoc file the raw text is injected at the bottom of the report.
+The raw notes may be accessed via the link.

 Acquistion settings, speed and stage drift
 ==========================================